okta/odyssey/packages/docs/components/button.md

 <Description>

 Provide enough context to ensure the user is aware what the interaction will achieve.
-Avoid patterns that require the user to discover what a button does.
+Avoid patterns that require the user to discover what a Button does.

 </Description>